Rodney L. Umberger

 Seattle, WA 98101

-Rod Umberger is an equity member in the Seattle office, where he chairs the Business Litigation Practice Group and has served on the Board of Directors.
+Rod Umberger is a member in the Seattle office, where he chairs the Business Litigation Practice Group and has served on the Board of Directors.
 He is first and foremost a trial lawyer with experience handling product liability, transportation, premises liability, toxic tort, class actions, construction and a variety of commercial litigation matters.
 Mr. Umberger has been named to Super Lawyers by Super Lawyers magazine for several years and recently was one of only sixteen attorneys in the state of Washington recognized as a top civil litigation defense attorney by the Corporate Counsel Edition of Super Lawyers magazine.
 He has been "AV Preeminent" peer-review rated by Martindale-Hubbell since 1998.

 Mr. Umberger’s product liability experience includes defending pharmaceutical companies, manufacturers of medical devices, firearms, construction products, heavy agricultural machinery, industrial equipment and consumer products.
 He has served as both National Coordinating Counsel and MDL Counsel in national product liability litigation, and has developed significant knowledge and experience in addressing issues that arise in multidistrict litigation.
 He also serves on two national trial counsel teams in asbestos litigation.